saritasa-nest/django-import-export-extensions/docs/getting_started.rst

         resource_kwargs={}
     )

-    print(import_job.import_status, export_job.export_status)  # CREATED, CREATED
+    print(import_job.import_status, export_job.export_status)  # CREATED CREATED

-These models are also registered in Django Admin, so you can see all information about created jobs there.
+These models are also registered in the Django Admin, allowing you to view all information about the created jobs directly from the admin interface.

 Admin models
 ------------

-To import/export using celery via Django Admin, use ``CeleryImportExportMixin`` for your admin model and set ``resource_class`` class attribute
+To perform import/export operations using Celery through Django Admin, use the ``CeleryImportExportMixin`` in your admin model and set the ``resource_class`` class attribute.

 .. code-block:: python